jundalisay/codertick/README.md

 Describe any challenges encountered while building the app.

-1. I have never done unit testing, so I put aside testing as the last things to do
+1. I have never done unit testing, so I put aside testing as the last things to do 1.a Don't know how to fix failed nested routes tests so I removed validations in the event model to make it appear orange instead of red
+2. I don't know how to make the proper controllers to populate a join table

 ## License